 BBVA Compass Bank offers their ClearChoice Money Market Account.
 You can open an account with a minimum of $25, all the way up to more than $5 million.

-BBVA Compass Bank offers both online and mobile banking.
-You can manage your bank accounts, make transfers, view balances, pay bills, and deposit checks from your smartphone with the mobile app.
+In addition to its money market accounts, BBVA Compass Bank offers both online and mobile banking that allows you to manage your bank accounts, make transfers, view balances, pay bills, and deposit checks from your smartphone with the mobile app.

 The bank participates in the Allpoint worldwide network of more than 55,000 ATMs, all surcharge-free.